minsun-ss/babble/README.md

 All api endpoints require a bearer token for authentication.
 One token per team.
 /api/docs - api docs
 /api/openapi - openapi yaml
 (GET)   /api/v1/libraries - list all libraries and versions available for the team.
-Query filtering can be on libraryName (GET)   /api/v1/libraries?library=libraryName1,libraryName2 - filtered list (POST)  /api/v1/libraries - add a new library version
+Query filtering can be on libraryName, e.g., ?library=traderpythonlib,whatever
+(POST)  /api/v1/libraries - add a new library version

-(GET)   /api/v1/libraryName - get specific details about a libraryName (GET)   /api/v1/libraryName/version - get specific details about a library version (PATCH) /api/v1/libraryName - update specific fields for a library in general (PATCH) /api/v1/libraryName/version - update specific fields of a specific library version
+(GET)   /api/v1/libraryName - get specific details about a libraryName (GET)   /api/v1/libraryName/version - get specific details about a library version (PATCH) /api/v1/libraryName - update specific fields for a library in general (PATCH) /api/v1/libraryName/version - update specific fields of a specific library version (DELETE)  /api/v1/libraryName/version - remove specific library version

 # Running this POS
 That's right, I went down the rabbit hole that is NiceGui, then FastHTML + MonsterUI, and then static nextjs inside golang handlers before I said egh, this setup is too difficult to maintain, so they are now all completely separate applications.